binhphan421/blog/content/article/personal/musings1.md

 With each step the No Kings protesters took down Main Street, Santa Ana, a chord was struck within my chest.
 They moved with a vigor I seldom see in Orange County.
 This is, for the most part, Trump Land, especially where I grew up in Westminster.

 Their determination to brave the injustices underneath the California Sun awoken a hope in me.
 We've grown accustomed to being the apples among oranges around here.
-Maybe, we the people, are not as rotten at the cord as I believed.
+Maybe, we the people, are not as rotten at the core as I believed.

 #### 3 - Steps